BIRDING BOTSWANA

 -by power-boat.

-camps or lodges to simple bush campsites
+from luxury, fly-in camps or lodges to simple bush campsites

 The very high probability of seeing plenty of big game whilst birding: